Amir2244/movies-rating/README.md

 2. Ensures Docker volumes are properly configured
 3. Preserves volumes during cleanup to maintain data integrity

-While the batch-processing-service and real-time-service don't directly use volumes in their Dockerfiles, they depend on services that do use volumes (like Redis, Kafka, HDFS).
+While the batch-processing-service and real-time-service don't directly use volumes in their Dockerfiles, they depend on services that do use volumes (like Redis, Kafka).
 The pipeline ensures these dependencies have their volumes properly managed.

+Note: HDFS volumes (namenode_data, datanode_data) are no longer used as these services have been migrated to Google Cloud Storage.

 ### Volume Backup Considerations